 There's always only one active thread in a certain chat.
 Only the last thread can be the active one.
 Events are always added to the active thread.

 There can be time gaps between threads in a chat, but once a chat is started, it's continuously open.

-Multiple Agents can participate in a single chat.
+Since each chat consists of multiple different threads, multiple agents can participate in a single chat.

-The algorithm that decides how chats are distributed between Agents is called routing.
+The algorithm that decides how chats are distributed between agents is called routing.
 It's documented in the Routing section.